pyrocko/pyrocko/doc/source/library/examples/plotting.rst

     :alt: Focal sphere diagram with station symbols

     Focal sphere diagram with markers at positions of P wave ray piercing points.

+Hudson's source type plot
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Hudson's source type plot [Hudson, 1989] is a way to visually represent the widely used "standard" decomposition of a moment tensor into its isotropic, its compensated linear vector dipole (CLVD), and its double-couple (DC) components.

+The function :py:func:`pyrocko.plot.hudson.project` may be used to get the *(u,v)* coordinates for a given (full) moment tensor used for positioning the symbol in the plot.
+The function :py:func:`pyrocko.plot.hudson.draw_axes` can be used to conveniently draw the axes and annotions.
+Note, that we follow the original convention introduced by Hudson, to place the negative CLVD on the right hand side.

+Download :download:`hudson_diagram.py </../../examples/hudson_diagram.py>`

+.. literalinclude :: /../../examples/hudson_diagram.py
+    :language: python

+.. figure :: /static/hudson_diagram.png
+    :align: center
+    :alt: Hudson's source type plot for 200 random moment tensors.

+    Hudson's source type plot for 200 random moment tensors.